 In this course students will begin their study of the essential and basic core of back-office medical-assisting skills.
-They will learn the basics of the medical-assisting profession, and will master skills including infection control, interpersonal communications, professionalism in the medical office, the office environment, scheduling of appointments, vital signs, patient assessment, and education.
-They will follow applied-learning approaches to all skilldevelopment and performance objectives.
-Prerequisites: Medical Terminology, Human Anatomy and Physiology I
+They will learn the basics of the medical-assisting profession, and will master knowledge and skills including communication and technology, office procedures, medical law and ethics, records management, bookkeeping and billing, health insurance and coding, infection control, and patient assessment.
+They will follow appliedlearning approaches to all skill-development and performance objectives.

-MA125 Pharmacology for the Allied Health Professional 40 hours, 4 credits
+MA135 Pharmacology for the Allied Health Professional 40 hours, 4 credits

 Students in this course will learn the pharmacology concepts necessary for a variety of allied-health programs.
 They will study drugs according to their therapeutic applications.
 They will examine pertinent physiology and related diseases before discussing the pharmacology of the drug.
 Students will also learn basic regulations that apply to drugs.
-Prerequisites: Medical Terminology,